 500 medicines are classed as essential for health in low-income countries, 360 of these are for children.
 But in rural Sub -Saharan Africa (excluding South Africa) it is estimated that less than 10 percent of these may be available to patients through local and district health services see here.
 Essential medicines will be dispensed by staff in rural areas with basic training or hospital doctors.
 Other medicines prescribed by doctors may be available from private sector suppliers but are often expensive and of limited supply due to intermittent supply of generic drugs from India or China, poor distribution systems and lack of local storage facilities and/or electrical failures to refrigeration units

 When, as often happens, medicines are unavailable due to supply, distribution or storage problems, patients may buy medicines from wayside pharmacies or illegal suppliers, which may sell a limited strip of an antibiotics, which patients take home and share with their family.
 Unregulated suppliers may also sell drugs close to or beyond their expiry date and/or fake medicines which are cheaper.
 The global market for counterfeit medicines is estimated at over $75 billion, 42% of this in Africa.
-This is a route to treatment failure and anti-microbial resistance, a major threat to global health and has been estimated to be the cause of over 500,000 deaths in Africa every year see here.
+This is a route to treatment failure and anti-microbial resistance, a major threat to global health and has been estimated to be the cause of over 500,000 deaths in Africa every year see here..

 Simple medical devices are also in short supply and/or very expensive.
 In some cases, equipment (sometimes donated by NGO’s) is left unused due to lack of staff training, maintenance and spares.